nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Guarantees:**

-- List of students will be sorted by the specific category.
+- List of tuition classes will be sorted by the specified order.

 **MSS**